ricardobentes/enfuse/README.md

    These will be deleted at the end of the process.
 5. Click OK.
 The process will begin and at the end the resulting image will be shown as a new layer.

+## To-Do

+* Find and kill bugs
+* Move the Enfuse and Temp folder paths to the settings
+* Allow user to set Enfuse parameters instead of using the defaults
+* Add image alignment

 ## Acknowledgements